 As per the College policies, an instructor may drop a student any time during the semester for excessive absences, for consistently failing to meet class assignments, for an indifferent attitude, or for disruptive conduct.
 Instructor will give the student a verbal or written warning prior to dropping the student from the class.
 The instructor-drop take precedence over the student-initiated course drop of a later date.
 The instructor will assign a grade of either WF or F through the first 8 weeks of this semester.
-After this period, the grade will be an F. The date the instructor drop form is received in the Office of the Registrar is the official drop date.
+After this period, the grade will be an F. The date the instructor drop date.